 Managing Editor Alice Peters arranged for JCGT's International Standard Serial Number (ISSN) 2331-7418 through the ISSN Center at the Library of Congress.
 This is now listed in JCGT article bibtex files.

 2013-09-26: JCGT-I3D 2014 Partnership

 I'm pleased to announce a special partnership between JCGT and the ACM Symposium on Interactive 3D Graphics and Games (I3D) 2014 conference.
 This year, I3D will include presentation of JCGT papers in the program.
 Furthermore, selected I3D papers will be invited to follow up with extended implementation details in JCGT.
-This brings together the advantages of a journal and a conference, allowing both considered, detailed exploration of a topic without page limits and public presentation and debate.
-JCGT and I3D are a good fit for one another, with overlapping communities and a shared focus on practical, robust methods with collaboration between academia and industry.
+This brings together the advantages the considered, detailed exploration of a topic in a journal and the public presentation and debate of a conference.
+JCGT and I3D are a particularly good fit for one another, with overlapping communities and a shared focus on practical, robust methods with collaboration between academia and industry.

 JCGT Papers Presented at I3D: The authors of any paper submitted to JCGT before 22 October 2013 who want to present at I3D 2014 should e-mail firstname.lastname@example.org before 4 December 2013.
 In the event that there are more authors who wish to take advantage of this opportunity than the schedule can accomodate, we will prioritize speaking slots in the order that e-mails were received.
 Authors whose papers are under review may request a slot conditional on their paper being accepted.
 Speakers must register for and attend the conference as would authors presenting papers in the regular I3D program.